 As they progress in their stand-up comedy career, many comedians will set-up independent comedy shows outside the comedy club scene.
-These shows are generally referred to as one nighters and can be in bars, hotel lounges or in restaurants.
+These shows are generally referred to as one nighters and can be in bars, hotel lounges or in local restaurants.

 So another way that new comedians may get their first real stand-up comedy gig beyond the comedy open mic scene is to get the attention of another comedian who is booking an independent stand-up comedy show, then get asked to perform in that show.